-East Sussex Fire and Rescue Service is reminding people to avoid having bonfires during lockdown.
+East Sussex Fire and Rescue Service is reminding people to avoid having bonfires during the pandemic, especially during lockdowns.

 With a significant number of people still suffering breathing problems due to Covid 19, the smoke can make it even more difficult for them.

-Waste recycling centres are due to re-open on Monday 18 May 2020 under strict controls including social distancing.
+Waste recycling centres are open with strict social distancing controls.
 The services will be restricted and councils are asking people only to travel to a site if absolutely necessary.

 Legally you cannot get rid of household waste if it will cause pollution or harm people’s health.
 This includes burning it.